The Oyster Bar Bangkok logo

 How Old Are Oysters When Harvested?

-Harvest oysters in a seafarm
+Harvest oysters at a sea farm

-When to harvest oysters in a sea farm
+Harvest oysters at a sea farm

 Most oysters on the market are usually 2-4 years old when harvested.
 This number may vary depending on habitat conditions.